arinmis/my-experiments/file-base-approach-to-data/README.md

 # File-Based-Approach-to-Data
-This challenge suggested to me by my professor to understand how file based approach is hard.
+This challenge suggested to me by my professor to understand how file based approach is hard to keep data in it.

 ## Challenge Tasks:
 Change those informatin inside the "Inventory.csv":